Jacques (novel): Themes

 While the novel never provides an explanation for the dissolution of Jacques and Fernande's marriage, the novel highlights that differences in how the couple express emotion and how they see the world.
 The inability of the couple to comprehend one other may be what causes their relationship, although the question is left open.

 However, Sand also highlights the social aspects of this problem by emphasizing the youth of Ferndande, who is married by her family as a teenager, and the impossibility of the couple's divorcing under Napoleonic law.
 Like many of Sand's novels, Jacques argued in favor of the education and independence of 19th century women and against a view of marriage in which the husband dominated the wife legally.

 Unlike her prior novels, Jacques depicts misunderstandings in a marriage not arranged out of convenience but originally based on love.
 Thus the novelist tackles a new topic in this exploration of men and women's intimate relations, differences in communication.

 Relation to Other Works

-Jacques is the third of Sand's novels.
-Many critics have compared it to her first two works, Indiana and Valentine due to their specific interest in women's equality, including the legal rights, education, and familial roles of women.
+Many critics have compared Jacques it to her first two works, Indiana and Valentine due to their specific interest in women's equality, including the legal rights, education, and familial roles of women.
 Sand's early career focused on these issues extensively.
 While these were controversial topics, writing about them also helped build her reputation and attracted a wide following of readers who were interested in these themes.